eadf/boostvoronoi.rs/README.md

     Ok(())
 }
 ```
-Edges may become curves when line segments are used as input, see the example code for discretization and interpolation.
+Edges will become curves when line segments are used as input, see the example code for discretization and interpolation.

 ## Rust toolchain
 The code uses ```#![feature(map_first_last)]``` if run on +nightly, this is only emulated on +stable.